ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 Terra takes the flower, gently places it on the ground, and then stomps on it, repeatedly, until the flower is nothing but a pile of rubbish on the ground, as dead as the dirt it grew from.
 Then it sets the remains of the flower on fire, collects the ashes that once knew beauty, drives to a nearby cliffside, and throws them into the uncaring ocean.
 It probably took a piss too, but I can't prove that.

+To understand why, one must understand what the escape operator is.
+It allows you to splice an abstract AST generated from a lua expression directly into Terra code.
+Here is an example from Terra's website:

 But, wait, that means it's... the same as the array indexing operator?
 You don't mean you just put it inside like--

 What.